dosqas/dosqas/README.md

   I’m a problem-solver passionate about **AI/ML, full-stack development, and quantum computing**.
 As a **final-year student**, I aim to pursue a **master’s in quantum computing or AI**, and eventually a **PhD**.
 I enjoy tackling complex coding challenges, building **efficient and scalable applications** across **backend and frontend**, and **learning new technologies**.
 I’m also open to **collaborating on interesting projects**.

   I am part of the **Centre for the Study of Complexity at BBU**, a research group focused on complex systems and optimization in AI/ML and increasingly in quantum computing.
+I am also a **Qiskit Advocate**, contributing to the global quantum computing community and promoting the adoption of quantum programming.
 <hr>
 </details>